LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

   CALI_CONFIG=hatchet-region-profile ./bin/raja-forall-caliper

-Using python jupyter notebooks and the Hatchet library we can load the .cali file and begin analysing performance of our application.
+Using python jupyter notebooks and the Hatchet library we can load the .cali file and begin analyzing performance of our application.
 The following sequence of commands will generate a color coded tree high-lighting hotspots (in red) of our application::